RoxasShadow/Trebbiatrice/README.md

 <Cusy> ....
 ```

-... and also because half of Moze's development team forget to track the time.
-Anna will be happy now.
+...and also because half of Moze's development team forget to track the time making Anna sad.